 Update (2021): Convertkit also has a generous free plan to allow you to grow your email list.

 Another big name in the world of email marketing, Campaign Monitor is one of those few email marketing tools available that really make it easy for you to do email marketing.
 Drag, drop and done (much like Mailchimp).

 Campaign Monitor has a seriously wonderful blog where it teaches you everything you need to know about — well, you guessed it – email marketing.

 Campaign Monitors’ efforts with its blog and social media (along with email marketing) work like powerful crankshafts driving users and customers for itself.

 In terms of feature sets, it’s really hard to differentiate between this one and Mailchimp since they both score well with ease of use, templates, drag-and-drop features, automation, and much more.

-While LeadPages did purchase Drip, both of these brands are kept separated and managed that way.
+While LeadPages did purchase Drip (now, both are separate brands), both of these brands are kept separated and managed that way.
 Leadpages, for a long time now, has always focused on education, learning, and support when it comes to landing pages.

 Syed Balkhi is a pro marketer himself and is supported by Thomas Griffin (a genius developer) to help make OptinMonster the power tool it is.